 Postcards from Pismo by Michael Scotto

 10-year-old Felix Maldonado has a school project to write a letter to a soldier fighting in Afghanistan.
-To his surprise, his soldier, Marcus, writes him back and soon Felix begins to rely on his for life advice, especially after he gets bullied and his older brother enlists in the military.
-Told entirely in letters, emails and postcards from Felix to Marcus, Postcards from Pismo is a coming of age story that tackles what it means to be brave, both at home, in school facing bullies, and on a battle field. [chapter book, ages 8 and up]
+To his surprise, his soldier, Marcus, writes him back and soon Felix begins to rely on him for life advice, especially after he gets bullied and his older brother enlists in the military.
+Told entirely in letters, emails, and postcards from Felix to Marcus, Postcards from Pismo is a coming-of-age story that tackles what it means to be brave, both at home, in school facing bullies, and on a battlefield. [chapter book, ages 8 and up]

 Poppy Crafts for Kids